gradle/declarative-gradle/README.md

 The [Declarative Gradle Announcement](https://blog.gradle.org/declarative-gradle) outlines more details about the project and the new Declarative DSL we are building.

-## Disclaimer

-_Declarative Gradle_ is an experimental project.
-Currently, no compatibility is guaranteed, and there is no commitment to the DSL syntax and available features.
-More information will be released soon.
-Any feedback is welcome!
-See more on the [Contributor Guide](./docs/CONTRIBUTING.md).

 <!-- TODO: Add project manifesto -->